delvtech/council-kit/packages/council-sdk/docs/classes/Proposal.md

 ▸ **getRequiredQuorum**(): `Promise`<``null`` \| `string`\>

-Get the required quorum for this proposal to be executed, measured by summing the voting power of all casted votes.
+Get the required quorum for this proposal to be executed.
+If the sum of voting power from all casted votes does not meet or exceed this number, then the proposal is not passing quorum.
 Not available on executed proposals.

 #### Returns